Step 1: Create a Storage-in-Switch Account

-To forecast savings using Switch with the Arcadia API, you first need to create an Account.
-An Account stores information about your customer's building (a.k.a.
-Site) in our database.
-This Account is only accessible to you.
-Account records can capture the site's utility and tariff rate plan, its class of customers, bills and meter data, tax rates, and more.
-Basically, anything that impacts the customer's energy costs and savings.
+To forecast savings using Switch with the Arcadia API, first create an Account.
+An account stores information about your customer's building, also called a site, in our database.
+This account is only accessible to your organization.

 To create your account, send a PUT request to the Account endpoint: